wp-plugins/ppress/readme.txt

 Stable tag: 1.0
 License: GPL-2.0+

-ProfilePress is a shortcode based WordPress form builder that makes building custom login, registration and password reset forms stupidly simple without having to deal with server-side PHP validation, authentication and authorisation.
+ProfilePress is a shortcode based WordPress form builder that makes building custom login, registration and password reset forms stupidly simple.
-Simply code the HTML form and let ProfilePress turn it into a functional custom login, registration and password reset forms. **Magic**

 == Description ==
 Ever wanted to create a custom Login, Registration, Password Reset forms and Front-end User Profile that will conform to a WordPress (theme) design?